mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 export CLUSTER_NAMESPACE=hetzner-7wrqw-5t2tp
 ```

 Please be sure that all exported variables are valid.
-The “HCLOUD_SSH_KEY” name must match with the name you set during the upload via Hetzner cli / ui.
+The `HCLOUD_SSH_KEY` name must match with the name you set during the upload via Hetzner CLI / UI.
 The Kubernetes version must fit the supported K8s version range from DKP.
 See DKP release notes to validate which Kubernetes versions are supported.

-These environment variables define that a cluster with 3 control-planes with “cpx31” flavor and 3 workers with “cpx31” flavor in region “fsn1” will be created.
-Your SSH key can be used to login as user “root”.
+These environment variables define that a cluster with 3 control-planes with `cpx31` flavor and 3 workers with `cpx31` flavor in region `fsn1` will be created.
+Your SSH key can be used to login as user `root`.
 A default Ubuntu 20.04 is used as a base image, but it is recommended to use your own base image if you run clusters in production!

-The variable “CLUSTER_NAME” defines the namespace of the DKP workspace where the cluster should be created.
+The variable `CLUSTER_NAME` defines the namespace of the DKP workspace where the cluster should be created.
 Please note that workspace name and namespace name can be different.
-You can get both via the dkp cli:
+You can get both via the `dkp` CLI:

 ```bash
 $ dkp get workspace